Pandey-Pankaj/pandey-pankaj.github.io/_pages/about.md

 ---
 permalink: /
-title: ""Somewhere, some incredible neuron is waiting to be known....Carl Sagan Neuron Version""
+title: "Somewhere, some incredible neuron is waiting to be known....Carl Sagan Neuron Version"
 excerpt: "About me"
 author_profile: true
 redirect_from: